datahubio/datahub-v2-docs/docs/getting-started/datapackage-find-prepare-share-guide.md

 # clean and transform data (and why)

-Now you have data, stored on your disk, probably it is a CSV or a XLS file.
+Now you have data, stored on the disk, probably it is a CSV or a XLS file.

 Let's make this data clean and nice, so it becomes machine-friendly and your customers could use their programs to analyze and process information automatically.